Mahmoud-Rehan/simple_shell/README.md

 Simple shell project

-by your friendly neighbourhood Mahmoud Rehan
+by your friendly neighborhood Mahmoud Rehan